hoboroots/masked_face_classification/README.md

 ### Possible Implementation

 Since monitoring compliance is expensive and time consuming, this mask classification project can be deployed further for a real-time masked/unmasked face recognition in CCTV surveillance system to help government enforce the regulation of wearing mask in public places.
-Hence, the system can help contribute to suppress the spread of the virus in Indonesia.
+Hence, the system can help contribute to suppress the spread of coronavirus in Indonesia.

 ## Dataset
 The dataset used in this project is from: